TannerRogalsky/tannerrogalsky.github.com/source/_posts/2013-05-06-where-house.markdown

 <i>Non-euclidean geometry</i> is a subset of geometry that disregards certain principles about the way that space works.
 You might have experienced this in games like Portal or Antichamber.

-Over the weekend, a group of friends and I made a non-euclidean sokoban game called Where?House.
+Over the weekend, at TOJam 2013, a group of friends and I made a non-euclidean sokoban game called Where?House.
 It has 17 levels of progressing difficulty, fantastic graphics and sounds.
 I’m really proud of how it came out.
-Thanks to everyone who helped out.
+Thanks to everyone who helped out as well as TOJam for organizing the event.

 Andrew Glisinski - Art<br/>
 Chris Baragar - Level Design<br/>